Curriculum

 Our music curriculum ensures our children will have the opportunity to foster their instrumental flare and use this as a form of expression, they will participate in wider musical activities.
 They will gain wider audience performance experience which will improve well-being and confidence.
 Through these performances to parents and families the children will develop their sense of teamwork and collaboration.
 The children will develop a heightened awareness of musical opportunities available in and outside of school in the hope that access will be increased.
 The children will be able to appreciate varied music types and make choices about their own musical tastes.

+What does it look like in the EYFS?
 It is important in the Early Years stage of schooling to give children a broad, play-based experience of music in a range of contexts, including outdoor play.
 They use continuous provision as a means to develop their independence and curiosity of a variety of areas including music.
-We seek and create opportunities to encourage children to explore music as a means of expression and enjoyment.
+We seek and create opportunities to encourage children to explore music as a means of expression and enjoyment. |

 Languages